-2. Assigning the Floor: The chair recognizes the member by bowing to him or by speaking his name: "Mr. Jones."
+2. Assign the Floor: The chair recognizes the member by bowing to him or by speaking his or her name: "Ms. Jones."

-3. Making the Motion: The proper form for introducing a motion is: "I move that..."
+3. Make the Motion: The proper form to introduce a motion is: "I move that..."

-4. Seconding the Motion: Member states: "I second the motion."
-A second is necessary to avoid spending time considering a question that only one member favors.
+4. Second the Motion: Member states: "I second the motion."
+A second is necessary to avoid time spent considering a question that only one member favors.